The Office of Undergraduate Research and

 interest.
 Opportunities are available in all areas of study.
 If you don't know

-which professors to approach, contact Timothy Fehler in the Office of Undergraduate Research and Internships (864.294.3607) and he can make
+which professors to approach, contact Marianne Pierce in the Office of Undergraduate Research and Internships (864.294.3342) and she can make

 recommendations to you.